 Is this program for me?

-The program is designed for individuals who did not continue directly to higher education after high school and find that family, job and other responsibilities do not allow a fulltime program of study; have discontinued college of university programs and now wish to re-enter a degree program; or, have attained Associate degrees and wish to pursue a broader-based baccalaureate program.
+The program is designed for individuals who did not continue directly to higher education after high school and find that family, job and other responsibilities do not allow a full time program of study; have discontinued college or university programs and now wish to re-enter a degree program; or, have attained Associate degrees and wish to pursue a broader-based baccalaureate program.

 The Bachelor of University Studies degree differs in two major respects from traditional B.A. and B.S. degrees.
-First, it is only through the Continuing Education Division and only on a part-time basis.
+First, it is only through the Division of Lifelong Learning and available on a part-time basis.
 Second, each student, in consultation with a B.U.S. advisor, will design a program leading to specific educational goals, but not necessarily within any one department, division, school or college.
-This degree is designed to be flexible and adaptable to the needs of the individual, part-time student.
+This degree is designed to be flexible and adaptable to the needs of the individual student.

 The B.U.S. is an appropriate alternative for those who do not desire to commit to a single academic area in order to declare a major.
 With carefully designed study plan, a student may use the B.U.S. to pursue a number of academic interests in relative depth and to gain some exposure to other areas.
 Due to the flexibility of the program, the B.U.S. can provide the diversity many students will need to succeed in a variety of unanticipated career opportunities and unpredictable life situations.
 Most students in the B.U.S. program appreciate the diverse access to baccalaureate courses.